Passive Ventilation

 Reduced carbon emissions

-Almost all buildings can make use of passive ventilation including office buildings, schools, theatres, and hospitals.
+Almost all buildings can make use of passive ventilation, including office buildings, schools, theatres, and hospitals.

-From the very beginning, we have been on a mission to ensure excellent and safe indoor climates through passive ventilation for the benefit of people, the environment and productivity.
+From the very beginning, we have been on a mission to ensure excellent and safe indoor climates through passive ventilation for the benefit of people, the environment, and productivity.

 We can also help you with your passive ventilation project.

 The new passive system will complement your existing system to ensure you still reap the rewards of utilising natural forces.
+If you are building a new building from scratch, we can advise on the best options for a system with passive ventilation.

 Contact